Jelly-RDF/pyjelly/docs/generic-sink.md

 - Linux, macOS, or Windows

 ## Usage without external libraries
-Because we don't rely on any third-party tools, using generic API looks slightly different, however keeps the same functionality.
+Because we avoid third-party tools, the generic API looks a bit different but works the same way.

 ## Serializing statements to a Jelly file